 - Be forgiving

 You will need to be able to forgive actions that occur during depression or mania.
-Understand that it often doesn’t have anything to do with you, it is an unfortunate part of the illness.
+Understand that it often doesn’t have anything to do with you, but is instead an unfortunate part of the illness.
 Be able to forgive will also relieve some of the stress, and this is important for your health and well-being.

 - Promote healthy lifestyles